Andrew Beccone – Photo: Phil America

 Something written in the ’40s is already strange, I am sure.

 Yeah, yeah.
 The way things are phrased…These kinds of books are usually cleansed of any personality so when I find any small element of the author’s personality I love it.
 There are little moments when they break through which can be weird and jarring.

 A lot of politically incorrect stuff I am sure.

 I started to get a little tired of the Incomplete Portrait project primarily because I didn’t want to be the only one reading, so I started inviting other people to read text that I had selected.
-In one case I worked with a small group of people to collaboratively find, sequence, and read a piece.
+In one case I worked with a small group of people to collaboratively find, sequence and read a piece.
 But for this Skyapena project, I have been inviting people to the library to find sections of text that interest them, and then I record them and manipulate those recordings.
 I can play them for you if you’d like.

 I’m also a drummer and I last year thought about how much I miss working with sound.
-So I started buying all this equipment that I can’t play in order to make sound.
+So I started buying all this equipment that I can’t play in order to make a sound.

 So you have a guitar and a bass but you cannot play them?

 No, just the basics.
 I just wanted tools to generate sounds.

 (laughing) In everything you do you somehow test the limits of what people create things for.
 Someone made that guitar to be played a certain way, someone made a library system and expected it to be used in a certain way…